milesdwilliams15/Teaching/DPR 101/Notes/05_show_the_right_numbers_pt1.md

 <img src="05_show_the_right_numbers_pt1_files/figure-gfm/unnamed-chunk-7-1.png" width="75%" />

-Interesting!
+How does that look?
 What `facet_wrap()` has done is tell ggplot to make four different sub-plots, one for each census region in the data.
-We used the phrase `~ census_region` inside the function to give it instructions to facet by the values in this column in the data.
+We used the phrase `~ census_region` inside the function to give it instructions to facet by the values in the `census_region` column in the data.

+This way of splitting up the data helps us to see a number of things.
-The output shows that the South is really weird.
+For example, the South is really weird.
 Just about everywhere else, as county population goes up, so does the share of the population that’s black.
 But in the South the relationship goes in the opposite direction in several states.

 We can add a few different customizations to our faceted plot.
 We might, for instance, want to give ggplot the freedom to fit the range of values